 Federal Reserve Challenge Scholarship

-The Richard J. Bolte, Sr. School of Business will award this scholarships to selected incoming student(s) with an interest in the Federal Reserve Challenge Team and a major in economics.
+The Richard J. Bolte, Sr. School of Business will award this scholarship to selected incoming student(s) in any major with an interest in the Federal Reserve Challenge Team.

 Fine Arts Scholarship